-Indonesia is poised to become the future global leader in manufacturing with a strong economic backdrop, and due to the political uncertainty in neighbouring countries.
-According to a report from Deloitte, Indonesia will be one of the top 15 manufacturing hubs in the world by 2023.
+Indonesia is poised to become the future global leader in manufacturing with a strong economic backdrop, and due to the political uncertainty in neighboring countries.
+According to a report from Deloitte, Indonesian manufacturing will be rank number 15 in world manufacturing hubs by 2023.

-It is of no surprise because Indonesia’s manufacturing industry accounts for 20.5% of the country’s GDP.
+It is no surprise because the Indonesian manufacturing industry accounts for 20.5% of the country’s GDP.
 This contribution is higher than the global average GDP from the manufacturing sector.

 The shift to manufacturing in Indonesia makes all the difference and is ready to bring Indonesia long-term economic prosperity.